eatashoe/Console-Solitaire/README.md

 W1 is the Stock

-##--Controls-- (All lower case)
+## --Controls-- (All lower case)

 draw :

-Draws a card from the stock, 24 indicates the number of cards left.
+>Draws a card from the stock, 24 indicates the number of cards left.

 move _ _ :

 Move a card from one location to the next.
 Ex. move T1 F1
 Which will move card from T1 to F1.

 moven _ _ _ :
 Same as move but has one more input at the end which is the number of cards you want to move.
 Ex. moven T1 F1 3
-This will move 3 cards from T1 to F1
+This will move 3 cards from T1 to F1 .

 restart :
 Restarts the game if you stuck to a new game.

 quit : Quits.